babel/notes/2017-10/oct-25.md

 - [ ] Still need to move babel-preset-env issues/PRs over to the main repo
 - [ ] Move babylon into the monorepo https://github.com/babel/babel/pull/6484
 - [ ] Renamed all plugins to not need have a year prefix like `-es2015-`, `-es3-`: https://github.com/babel/babel/pull/6575
+- Probably 1/2 more betas, then do RCs for regressions (and ask for wider use) and release?
+  - Need to think about the codemods for upgrading in the meantime.. (also an opportunity to help)

 ## Waiting On